Forum-System-API/WebApp/forum_system_api/README.md

 ### 5. How to Install and Run the Project
 **CHANGES TO FOLLOW**
+- Navigate to /server and open a terminal
+- Run `uvicorn main:app`
+- Open a browser and type `http://127.0.0.1:8000/docs`.
+There should be documentation of the available endpoints.

 ### What to Include in the README:
 - Project's Title: ✔